 - 1 ½ cups graham cracker crumbs about 12 full sheets of graham crackers, 180 grams

-- 6 tablespooons unsalted butter, melted 85 grams
+- 6 tablespooons (85 grams) unsalted butter melted

-- 3 8-ounce packages of cream cheese full-fat cream cheese, room temperature
+- 3 packages (24 ounces) cream cheese full-fat cream cheese, room temperature

-- Mix the graham cracker crumbs, brown sugar, and melted butter in a medium bowl.1 ½ cups graham cracker crumbs, ¼ cup brown sugar, 6 tablespooons unsalted butter, melted
+- Mix the graham cracker crumbs, brown sugar, and melted butter in a medium bowl.1 ½ cups graham cracker crumbs, ¼ cup (53 grams) brown sugar, 6 tablespooons (85 grams) unsalted butter

 - Use a flat-bottomed cup to press the crumb mixture into the bottom and sides of a 9-inch springform pan.
 Place the pan in the freezer while preparing the filling.

 - In a large mixing bowl, beat the heavy cream to stiff peaks.
-Set aside.1 cups heavy cream
+Set aside.1 cups (250 ml) heavy cream

-- In a separate mixing bowl, beat the cream cheese and powdered sugar until smooth, about 2 minutes.3 8-ounce packages of cream cheese, ½ cup powdered sugar
+- In a separate mixing bowl, beat the cream cheese and powdered sugar until smooth, about 2 minutes.3 packages (24 ounces) cream cheese, ½ cup (65 grams) powdered sugar

-- Mix the sour cream and vanilla extract on low speed.¼ cup sour cream, 1 tablespoon vanilla extract
+- Mix the sour cream and vanilla extract on low speed.¼ cup (60 grams) sour cream, 4 teaspoons vanilla extract

 - Using a large spatula, gently fold the whipped cream into the cream cheese mixture, being careful not to deflate the cream.